 Here are some common road signs in Mexico and their translations that you may find useful for your road trip.

-- Alto: Stop.
+- Alto: Alto means stop in Mexico.
 This sign is usually red and octagonal, similar to the stop sign in the US and Canada.
 You must come to a complete stop and give way to other traffic before proceeding.

 - Ceda el paso: Yield to passing traffic.
 This sign is usually red and white and triangular.
 You must slow down and let other traffic pass before entering the intersection or merging with the main road.